 By turns tragic and transcendent, Akira Kurosawa’s Dodes’ka-den follows the daily lives of a group of people barely scraping by in a slum on the outskirts of Tokyo.
-Yet as desperate as their circumstances are, each of them—the homeless father and son envisioning their dream house; the young woman abused by her uncle; the boy who imagines himself a trolley conductor—finds reasons to carry on.
-Kurosawa’s unforgettable film was made at a tumultuous moment in his life.
-And all of his hopes, fears, and artistic passion are on fervent display in this, his gloriously shot first color film. —The Criterion Collection
+Kurosawa’s gloriously shot first color film displays all of his hopes, fears, and artistic passion.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing